Toulon's 'at ease' ex-All Blacks Nonu, Toeava face festive Clermont feast - RFI

 "The objective is simple, which is to move on to the coming weekend and Clermont coming to us," Collazo said.

 "We haven't had time to mull over things and ask 10,000 questions because of what's ahead of us.
-It's easy to move on," he added.
+It's easy to move on."

-Elsewhere on a day with all seven games from the Top 14's matchday, Nonu and Toeava's former international team-mate Jerome Kaino's will be absent as Toulouse host Bordeaux-Begles.
+Elsewhere, Nonu and Toeava's former international team-mate Jerome Kaino will be absent as Toulouse host Bordeaux-Begles.

 "When you know it's time, it's time," he told the French Rugby Podcast.

-"The game's given me so much I'd love to give something back," he added.
+"The game's given me so much I'd love to give something back."

-Additionally, back-rower Pablo Matera is set for his first Stade Francais appearance since the Argentina captaincy was taken away then reinstated from him for racist comments made on social media with a trip to Pau on a day where money and attention will be raised to key health workers by the Frnch top-flight.
+Additionally, Pablo Matera is set for his first Stade Francais appearance since the Argentina captaincy was taken away from him, then reinstated, for racist comments made on social media, with a trip to Pau on a day where money and attention will be raised for health workers by the French top flight.

+Castres' match against Bayonne has been postponed after several cases of Covid-19 in the Bayonne ranks, the third time that Castres have suffered this fate this season.

+It is possible the Bayonne players might have been infected by English Premiership team Leicester who they lost to last weekend in the European Challenge Cup.

 Fixtures (times GMT)